guojiubo/rdof/README.md

     $ Python rdof.py source target

-Remove all object files contains in target statick library from source static library and create a new source static library file in current directory.
+Remove all object files contains in **target** static library from **source** static library and create a new static library file in current directory.

 For example: